annkc/Review-Collection/README.md

 This could possibly be useful to others, and would also be something that I would personally find to be convenient to have.

+## User Stories
+- As a user, I want to be able to *add a review an arbitrary number of times.*
+- As a user, I want to be able to view a list of all my reviews.
+- As a user, I want to be able to delete a review.
+- As a user, I want to be able to be able to include a rating out of 10 in each review.